-We could fail to maintain or renew appropriate financing for our business activities
+We could fail to maintain or renew appropriate financing for our business activities you and your community

 Our business has an ongoing liquidity requirement, driven by the operational costs of the business and our substantial capital investment programme.
 This results in liquidity risk if we are unable to meet our cash flow requirements as and when they fall due.